Wed Sept 30th, 2020, 1500-1620

 Appalachian Gap to Stark’s Nest, SOBO LT mile 109.3

-A nero into town and a nero out basically add up to a zero.
-It’s a real ‘pissah’ outside anyway (meaning lots of rain), so there’s no rush to get back on trail.
-It rains hard all night and well into the morning.
-I crack the windows to let the cool air in, while the white noise and soft bed make for a perfect sleep.
-In the morning, I do the usual chores while also lounging in bed.
-Breakfast is yogurt parfait, sausage, and waffles with real maple syrup, of course.
-It’s all really good but kind of small portions.
-Good thing we don’t have severe hiker hunger yet.
+A nero into town and a nero out basically added up to a zero.
+It was a real ‘pissah’ outside anyway (meaning lots of rain), so there was no rush to get back on trail.
+It rained hard all night and well into the morning.
+I cracked the windows to let the cool air in, while the white noise and soft bed made for a perfect sleep.
+In the morning, I did the usual chores while also lounging in bed.
+Breakfast was yogurt parfait, sausage, and waffles with real maple syrup, of course, served by the Inn.
+It was all really good but kind of small portions.
+Good thing I didn’t have severe hiker hunger yet.

-The only other thing I do in town all day is go back to my favorite grocery.
-I get another sandwich for dinner on the trail.
-By 2 pm we start walking out of town, easily getting a hitch within 5 minutes of trying.
+The only other thing I did in town all day was go back to my favorite grocery store.
+I got another sandwich for dinner on the trail.
+By 2 pm, we started walking out of town, easily getting a hitch within 5 minutes.
 Vermont may be the easiest state to hitch in.
-Our ride is an insurance adjuster who drives around inspecting houses.
-He loves it this time of year but admits that winters are no picnic.
+Our ride was an insurance adjuster, who drove around the state inspecting houses.
+He loved it this time of year but admitted that winters were no picnic.

-We start the trail in the afternoon, with only 2.4 miles to go to a ski patrol warming hut we plan to stay in.
-It’s reported to be the best shelter on the whole trail, having great views and plenty of amenities.
-It’s open for hikers to use, with respect.
-We arrive to find 3 other sobos, 2 of whom are from Miami.
+We started the trail in the afternoon, with only 2.4 miles to go to a ski patrol warming hut we planned to stay in.
+It was reported to be the best shelter on the whole trail, having great views and plenty of amenities.
+It was open for hikers to use, with respect.
+We arrived to find 3 other SOBOs, 2 of whom were from Miami.
 My fellow SOFLOs at the top of a mountain in Vermont, go figure.
-They’re just taking a break before pressing on.
+They were just taking a break before pressing on.

 More slick rock trail, but at least with affixed ladder steps!